A trick? A cruel joke?

 I want to be more confident.

-It seems like almost everyone is on the search for what can sometimes feel like a prized jewel.
-The kind of jewel that once you have it in your grasp, all your fears and doubts vanish and you can accomplish anything.
+It’s as if almost everyone is on the search for what can sometimes feel like a prized jewel.
+The kind that once you have it in your grasp, all your fears and doubts vanish, and you can accomplish anything.

-Indeed, when you feel more confident, you do more or at the very least, you feel 10 times more capable of doing and trying things you maybe would never have done or tried before.
+When you’re more confident, you do more, or at the least, you feel more capable of doing and trying things you never would have considered before.

 So yeah, more confidence, please.

-But this quest for confidence that you’re on might be leading you in the wrong direction
+But this quest for confidence you’re on might be leading you in the wrong direction

-While there’s no harm in wanting to grow in confidence, being in the (almost) constant mindset of have to, need to, must get more confident, can leave you feeling stressed, overwhelmed, pressured.
-Even hopeless in some cases.
+While there’s no harm in wanting to grow in confidence, being in the (almost) constant mindset of have to, need to, must get more confident, can leave you feeling stressed, overwhelmed, pressured and even hopeless.

-Many people will say faking confidence is necessary to make stuff happen and while that may be true in certain cases, if just the thought alone of trying to get more confident leaves a person feeling stressed or overwhelmed and they don’t do anything as a result or give up every time, it’s hardly helpful getting them to focus on it more.
+People say faking confidence is necessary to make ‘stuff’ happen.
+While that may be true, if the thought of trying to get more confident leaves a person feeling stressed or overwhelmed, and they do nothing as a result or give up every time, it’s hardly helpful getting them to focus on it more.

-You may find yourself speaking more than you need/want to, taking on a more extroverted persona and generally doing things that aren’t really you.
+You may speak more than you need/want to, take on a more extroverted persona, and do things that aren’t really you.

-If it weren’t for all the faking, your approach as a confident person might be different.
+If it wasn’t for the faking, your approach as a confident person might be different.

-Now say you fake it for so long that you eventually get used to it, which is the whole idea.
-You’re going to be thinking, ‘yes!
-I’m now this confident person and it feels great’ and that may very well be the case but if how you were faking it wasn’t true to who you are, does that now make you a fake confident person?…
+Say you fake it for so long that you eventually get used to it.
+You’ll think, ‘yes!
+I’m now this confident person and it feels great’, and that may be the case, but if how you were faking it wasn’t true to who you are, does that now make you a fake confident person?

 Because it could happen.
-It might not but you just don’t know so why not work on being a confident you right from the start?
+It might not, but you don’t know, so why not work on being a confident you right from the start?
 It makes a lot more sense.

 How you can become more confident without focusing on confidence and faking it all the time

-That will mean asking yourself some probing questions about who you are and what you really want.
-It might even mean a bit of re-evaluating about who you think you currently are or digging up and acknowledging some things you’ve buried away and ignored.
+That means asking yourself some probing questions about who you are, and what you really want.
+It might mean re-evaluating who you think you are, or digging up and acknowledging things you’ve buried away and ignored.
 Whichever the case, you’ll need to be honest with yourself.

-This part might take some time, especially if being true to yourself means breaking away from the so-called normal way of living life or what most people deem as ‘normal’.
-It might not even be breaking away from what society sees as normal but what those closest to you see as your normal.
-Those factors may make it challenging but there doesn’t need to be some mad rush to make it all happen quickly anyway.
+This part might take time, especially if ‘being you’ means breaking away from the so-called normal way of living or what most people deem as ‘normal’.
+It might not be breaking away from what society sees as normal, but what those closest to you believe is your normal.
+These factors may make it challenging, but there doesn’t need to be a mad rush to make it happen quickly.

-I definitely know how hard it can be not to want to rush the process because I can be seriously impatient at times but the more comfortable you are with your truth, the more you’ll be willing to live that truth no matter what anyone says or how they respond.
+I know how hard it can be not to want to rush the process because I can be impatient at times, but the more comfortable you are with your truth, the more you’ll want to live that truth — no matter what anyone says or how they respond.

-3. Making changes in your life that are in line with the true you
+Make changes that are in line with the true you

-When it comes to making changes, you can go as slow or as fast as you want.
-Whether you choose one over the other or a mixture of both, change is not always easy and you may find yourself fighting against it on numerous occasions but this is the last important piece because what’s the use of knowing who you are and what’s important to you and doing nothing about it?
+When making changes, you can go as slow or as fast as you want.
+Whether you choose one over the other or a mixture, change is not always easy.
+You may fight against it on numerous occasions, but this is the last important piece because what’s the use of knowing who you are and what’s important to you and doing nothing about it?

-More importantly, if you’re feeling comfortable with your truth and owning it, you won’t be able to stop yourself from wanting to make those changes.
+If you feel comfortable with your truth and own it, you won’t be able to stop yourself from at least wanting to make those changes.

 But it doesn’t stop there because doing the above requires practice.
-If change happens seemingly overnight for you, excellent!
-Other than that you’ll need lots of patience as you practice doing the things that’ll help you in those three areas.
+If changes happen seemingly overnight for you, excellent!
+Other than that, you’ll need lots of patience as you practise doing the things that’ll help you in those three areas.

-In hindsight, I can see this is exactly what i’ve been doing and admittedly, I still have a long way to go but over the last two years or so, i’ve probably thought about trying to become more confident once or twice.
-I’ve been so much more focused on the three areas above that the idea of getting confident took a back seat.
+In hindsight, I can see this is exactly what I’ve been doing and admittedly, I still have a long way to go, but over the last two years or so, I’ve thought about confidence only once or twice.
+I’ve been so much more focused on the three areas above that getting confident took a back seat.

-The interesting thing is, i’ve STILL grown in confidence as a result.
+The interesting thing is, I’ve still grown in confidence.
 Has it been a slower journey?
-Absolutely and i’ve got in my own way many times, therefore, slowing things down even further but the growth has still happened.
+Absolutely and I’ve got in my own way many times therefore slowing things down further, but I’ve still grown.

-The idea of going at a slower pace may not sit well with you but if you’ve been feeling like the whole getting confident issue has been too much for you for a while, it may do you good to take the pressure off yourself.
+Going at a slower pace may not sit well with you, but if you’ve been feeling as if the getting confident issue has been too much for you for a while, it may do you good to take the pressure off..

-Bear in mind, the confidence i’m referring to is confidence within yourself — having a stronger sense of Self — not the confidence you need to execute a specific skill such as, for example, giving a presentation.
-Speaking in front of a crowd can feel daunting, so even with a strong sense of Self, you might still experience a case of the wobblies
+Bear in mind, the confidence I’m referring to is confidence within yourself — having a stronger sense of Self — not the confidence you need to execute a skill, such as giving a presentation.
+Speaking in front of a crowd can feel daunting, so even with a strong sense of Self, you might still experience a case of the wobblies.
+That’s normal.

-Another thing to keep in mind is that taking the indirect approach, let’s call it, doesn’t mean that you’ll never experience overwhelm or stress ever again.
+Another thing to keep in mind is that taking the indirect approach doesn’t mean you’ll never experience overwhelm or stress ever again.
 Just like the magic spell I can’t cast over you, this isn’t a magic solution either.